akka/akka/akka-docs/src/main/paradox/persistence-plugins.md

 ### Persistence Plugin Proxy

-For testing purposes a persistence plugin proxy allows sharing of journals and snapshot stores across multiple actor systems (on the same or on different nodes).
+For testing purposes a persistence plugin proxy allows sharing of a journal and snapshot store on a single node across multiple actor systems (on the same or on different nodes).
 This, for example, allows persistent actors to failover to a backup node and continue using the shared journal instance from the backup node.
 The proxy works by forwarding all the journal/snapshot store messages to a single, shared, persistence plugin instance, and therefore supports any use case supported by the proxied plugin.

 @@@ warning
-A shared journal/snapshot store is a single point of failure and should therefore only be used for testing purposes.
+A shared journal/snapshot store is a single point of failure and should only be used for testing purposes.
 @@@

 The journal and snapshot store proxies are controlled via the `akka.persistence.journal.proxy` and `akka.persistence.snapshot-store.proxy` configuration entries, respectively.
 Set the `target-journal-plugin` or `target-snapshot-store-plugin` keys to the underlying plugin you wish to use (for example:
-`akka.persistence.journal.leveldb`).
+`akka.persistence.journal.inmem`).
 The `start-target-journal` and `start-target-snapshot-store` keys should be set to `on` in exactly one actor system - this is the system that will instantiate the shared persistence plugin.
 Next, the proxy needs to be told how to find the shared plugin.
 This can be done by setting the `target-journal-address` and `target-snapshot-store-address` configuration keys, or programmatically by calling the